 So, Kentish man-beast sightings are not so scarce after all, but they clearly do not belong in Noah’s Ark or the woodlands of the UK, but some unknown realm.

-(Neil Arnold is Kent's foremost authority on big cats, you can find out more about his work here.)
+(Neil Arnold is one of Kent's foremost authority on big cats, you can find out more about his work here.)

 Yourcounty publishes a 'strange but true' section that highlights interesting and unusual stories from a wide range of sources.
 The emphasis is on uplifting and interesting material although we can't resist quirky but factually accurate features.
 We warmly welcome suggestions and links to stories that our users might be interested in.
 If you have seen anything that fits send us an email with the relevant details.